 Firstly, I have to say that I am a huge Jamie Oliver fan but on first thumbing through Everyday Superfoods I was very sceptical and tempted to put it with the other cook books that I rarely use but as someone who does not give up easily I decided to try some breakfasts, lunches and dinners and have to say that it completely changed my opinion.

 To get an understanding of the philosophy of the book it is well worth reading the Introduction and the Live Well section at the back which is packed full of information.

-If I had been cooking just for me I would try most of the dinner recipes in the book but as I was cooking for my husband too my choices included either meat or fish but it did restrict my choices somewhat.
-All of the following recipes I tried were very tasty and I would definitely cook them again.
-(1) Easy Curried Fish Stew, Prawns, White Fish and Sweet Tomatoes (2) Chicken and Squash Cacciatore, Mushrooms, Tomatoes, Olives and Bread (3) Smokey Veggie Feijoado, Black Beans, Squash, Peppers and Okra (I added chorizo for my husband) and Roasted Squash Laska Bake, Chicken, Lemongrass, Peanuts and Rice.
+If I had been cooking just for me, I would try most of the dinner recipes in the book, but as I was cooking for my husband too my choices included either meat or fish, but it did restrict my choices somewhat.
+All of the following recipes I tried were very tasty and I would definitely cook them again: (1) Easy Curried Fish Stew, Prawns, White Fish and Sweet Tomatoes (2) Chicken and Squash Cacciatore, Mushrooms, Tomatoes, Olives and Bread (3) Smokey Veggie Feijoado, Black Beans, Squash, Peppers and Okra (I added chorizo for my husband) and Roasted Squash Laksa Bake, Chicken, Lemongrass, Peanuts and Rice.